-FOCUS ON SOCIAL JUSTICE

-Indigenous rights, along with the rights of other underrepresented groups, are still in jeopardy.
-Currently, Native American citizens face increasing pressure from the exploitation of natural resources on Native American lands to the passage of recent voter ID laws.
+FOCUS ON SOCIAL JUSTICE Indigenous rights, along with the rights of other underrepresented groups, are still in jeopardy.
+Currently, Native American citizens face increasing pressure, from the exploitation of natural resources on Native American lands to the passage of recent voter ID laws.
 This series sheds light on the challenges we face today by underscoring through key primary sources the centuries of exploitation experienced by indigenous communities in the past.

-PROVIDE REPRESENTATION FOR UNDERREPRESENTED PEOPLE

-Digital research collections devoted to the history of twentieth-century Native American life can be rare and hard to come by, often resulting in incomplete portraits of the past.
+PROVIDE REPRESENTATION FOR UNDERREPRESENTED PEOPLE Digital research collections devoted to the history of twentieth-century Native American life can be rare and hard to come by, often resulting in incomplete portraits of the past.
 This series remedies the problem by making these modern primary sources available.

-SUPPORT GROWING RESEARCH-AREA INTERESTS

-Native Studies is a growing field of study, as more students and scholars engage in research of indigenous communities.
-The addition of Native American and Indigenous Studies programs, increase in faculty appointments, and tripling in conference attendance of the Native American and Indigenous Studies Association over the last decade attest to the steady growth of this field of academic study.

-MEET INTERDISCIPLINARY NEEDS

-Native Studies, like other community-focused programs, is cross-disciplinary by nature.
-It draws in scholars of history, law, economics, psychology, public health, sociology, anthropology, religion, and a wide array of other disciplines, allowing student researchers across departments to utilise Gale primary source content within their dedicated areas of study.

-OFFER RARE & COMPLETE CONTENT SETS ON THE WORK OF KEY ORGANISATIONS

-In Part I, scholars will find the papers, publications, and subject files of the Association on American Indian Affairs, founded in 1922, available to research.
-Alongside the papers in Part II of the Indian Rights Association, founded in 1882, student researchers can compare and contrast the work of two of the earliest leading organisations to represent Native American interests and explore the vast array of issues they represented.
-With Indigenous Peoples of North America, parts I and II, these and smaller organisations become far more accessible to researchers who want to grasp the roles played by advocacy groups in advancing Native interests.

-GALE PRIMARY SOURCES
+SUPPORT GROWING RESEARCH-AREA INTERESTS Native studies is a growing field of study, as more students and scholars engage in research of Indigenous communities.
+The addition of Native American and Indigenous studies programs, increase in faculty appointments, and tripling in conference attendance of the Native American and Indigenous Studies Association over the last decade attest to the steady growth of this field of academic study.
+MEET INTERDISCIPLINARY NEEDS Native studies, like other community-focused programs, is cross-disciplinary by nature.
+It draws in scholars of history, law, economics, psychology, public health, sociology, anthropology, religion, and a wide array of other disciplines, allowing student researchers across departments to utilize Gale primary source content within their dedicated areas of study.
+OFFER RARE & COMPLETE CONTENT SETS ON THE WORK OF KEY ORGANIZATIONS In Part I, scholars will find the papers, publications, and subject files of the Association on American Indian Affairs, founded in 1922, available to research.
+Alongside the papers in Part II of the Indian Rights Association, founded in 1882, student researchers can compare and contrast the work of two of the earliest leading organizations to represent Native American interests, and explore the vast array of issues they represented.
+With Indigenous Peoples of North America, parts I and II, these and smaller organizations become far more accessible to researchers who want to grasp the roles played by advocacy groups in advancing Native interests.
+GALE PRIMARY SOURCES HANDWRITTEN TEXT RECOGNITION Indigenous Peoples of North America, Part II: The Indian Rights Association, 1882-1986 is available with handwritten text recognition (HTR) technology TECHNOLOGY-INCREASED SEARCH EFFICIENCY: Direct researchers toward relevant material more quickly, saving valuable research time and opening greater research pathways.
+ACCESSIBLE FOR RESEARCHERS WITHOUT PALEOGRAPHY SKILLS: Undergraduate-level students who lack paleography skills find handwritten documents daunting, an issue that will only increase over time.

-PLATFORM FEATURES AND TOOLS

-TEXTUAL ANALYSIS TOOLS

-Identify and visualize patterns, trends, and relationships to explore content in new ways.

-DOWNLOADABLE OCR

-Keyword-search monographs, for a new level of access on all search results.

-IMAGE VIEWER

-Zoom, rotate, and reverse to create a custom view in full-screen mode.

-STAND-ALONE OR CROSS-SEARCH CAPABILITIES

-Use the archive on its own or cross-search with other primary source collections to reveal connections that foster deeper understanding.

-OPTIMISED FOR DIGITAL SCHOLARSHIP

-Explore this collection more deeply through the lens of Gale Digital Scholar Lab.
-This research experience removes key barriers of entry into digital scholarship and enables researchers of all levels to quickly build corpora of analysis-ready text data sourced from Gale's unrivalled digital collection of primary source material.

-GALE PRIMARY SOURCES

-HANDWRITTEN TEXT RECOGNITION

-Indigenous Peoples of North America, Part II: The Indian Rights Association, 1882-1986 is available with handwritten text recognition (HTR) technology

-TECHNOLOGY-INCREASED SEARCH EFFICIENCY:

-Direct researchers toward relevant material more quickly, saving valuable research time and opening greater research pathways.

-ACCESSIBLE FOR RESEARCHERS WITHOUT

-PALEOGRAPHY SKILLS: Undergraduate-level students who lack paleography skills find handwritten documents daunting, an issue that will only increase over time.
 The transcripts derived from HTR technology illuminate the content of a source, helping students obtain full comprehension, and point students directly toward more-relevant material, reducing the number of sources they need to tackle and alleviating unnecessary strain.
 OPENING ARCHIVES TO A WIDER USER GROUP: